Take Back the Money – Breaking the Cycle

 Have a Vision

 It’s not all just about earning and saving money.
 What is your long-term vision? what are you working towards?
 Do you have dreams or goals?
-How much money do you need to accomplish these?
+How much money do you need to accomplish this?
 What do you want to do with your money?
-Without a vision or goals, it will be so much easier for your money to just disappear over time on unimportant things.
+Without a vision or goals, it will be so much easier for your money to just disappear overtime on unimportant things.
 People who are successful with money have a plan.

 One of the very basic financial principals is to live within your means.
 Not doing this will guarantee that you will struggle with money.
 To do this, you first need to know how much money is coming in (after taxes).
 The actual income (from all sources) is what is important.
 Then you need to know what is going out.
 List all expenses, and, this means all foreseeable expenses Include all payments.
 Basically, this is a budget.